-The PGCE course is a two year, part-time programme that prepares students for a career in teaching in International Schools
+The PGCE course is a programme that prepares students for a career in teaching in International Schools

 The PGCE (International Schools) aims the development of pedagogical competence for teachers who will teach in an international schools context, drawing on a range of teaching competences.